tomo007/rest-api-pandas-demo/README.md

 # rest-api-pandas-demo
-Rest api example in python using Flask and Pandas
+REST API example in python using Flask and Pandas.